Best Water Bottles for Hiking and Backpacking in 2021

 With the capacity to hold only 473ml / 16oz of water, the Grayl Ultralight Compact Water Purifier offers the least amount of hydration potential of all the bottles on our list.
 However, for those finding themselves hiking, biking and adventuring in remote places, the Grayl actually offers unlimited hydration potential!
 Its built-in filter not only works its magic in a matter of seconds, but it’s also one of the most effective filter bottles on the market.
 Boasting the ability to filter waterborne pathogens (VIRUS, bacteria, protozoan cysts) as well as pesticides, chemicals, heavy metals and microplastics, this all-in-one filter bottle is a no-brainer for remote adventures.

 Its ability to remove waterborne viruses and filter out heavy metals, pesticides and chemicals also make it ideal for use in less remote areas such as farmland or coastal areas that have been mined.
 As such, I use it above any other filter when hiking in the UK and along the Cornish coast.
-It’s constructed from durable -grade plastic and silicone and deals very well with being bashed about.
+It’s constructed from durable food-grade plastic and silicone and deals very well with being bashed about.

 To use, simply remove the internal cylinder, fill the bottle with whatever water you have access to and press the internal cylinder back into the bottle.
 Done!